nyu-oop-sp18/class13/README.md

 Why would we want to do that?
 Static vs dynamic languages is one of the cat-vs-dogs style controversies that will probably never be settled.
 You can spend hours reading the opinions of both sides on the internet.
-Here are some common reasons people give for preferring dynamic languages (warning: these do not necessarily reflect the views of the instructor, nor are they a recommendation):
+Here are some common reasons people give for preferring dynamic languages:

-- Quicker to hack together small programs.
+- Quicker to hack together small programs: you can write more succinct code (for example see function `padLeft` below), and you don't have to wait for your code to compile/type-check.

 - Less boilerplate: you do not need to write class definitions and type annotations.

 - Better polymorphism: for example, [abstractions in Clojure](http://www.infoq.com/presentations/Clojure-The-Art-of-Abstraction).

+On the other hand, here are some reasons for static typing:

+- Better IDE support.

+- Better performance: no need to check types at run-time; more opportunities for compiler optimizations.

+- Some errors are caught early in the development process, potentially saving a lot of money.

+- Refactoring and maintaining code is easier.

+To simplify matters, dynamic languages seem to be better for quick, small projects, but do not scale as well to large, long-term projects.
+This is one of the reasons why gradual or optional typing is becoming fashionable: people want to use languages like JavaScript for more serious work but realize that it doesn't scale well without adhering to a static typing discipline.
+We will see below one attempt to do optional typing for JavaScript: TypeScript.

+### Duck Typing

 How does dynamic typing deal with objects? **Duck typing**.